ltiao/ltiao.github.io.nikola/about/index.rst

 Artificial Intelligence and Machine Learning.

 I am currently a Software Engineer at `Data61 | CSIRO`_  (formerly `NICTA`_) on
-the `Spatial Analytics Systems Team`_, where I work among a group of leading Machine Learning researchers with expertise in Nonparametric Bayesian Inference.
+the `Spatial Inference Systems Team`_, where I work among a group of leading Machine Learning researchers and engineers with expertise in Nonparametric Bayesian Inference.

-In my spare time, if I am not working on one of my `many incomplete side projects`_ or hanging out with my Kindle, you'll either find me shooting hoops at the gym, or trying to get stronger at `Go`_.
+In my spare time, if I am not working on one of my `many incomplete side projects`_, you'll either find me shooting hoops at the gym or on the mats training jiujitsu, in all likelihood being strangled, often by smaller opponents.

-Check out :doc:`my projects <projects>` if you're interested in the things I make, and also :doc:`my dev stack <development-stack>` for what I like to make things with.
+Check out :doc:`my projects <projects>` for the things I've built and :doc:`my dev stack <development-stack>` for what I build things with.

 .. _University of New South Wales: http://www.cse.unsw.edu.au
-.. _Spatial Analytics Systems Team: http://www.csiro.au/en/Research/D61/Areas/Imaging-and-visualisation/Visualisation/Terria
+.. _Spatial Inference Systems Team: http://www.csiro.au/en/Research/D61/Areas/Imaging-and-visualisation/Visualisation/Terria
 .. _Data61 | CSIRO: http://www.csiro.au/en/Research/D61
 .. _NICTA: http://www.nicta.com.au/about-nicta/
 .. _Data61: http://www.csiro.au/en/Research/D61